Arunodaya9027/Bridgelabz_2115000208/README.md

 - Practiced different types of Static Keyword Usage for more Understanding

 ## Date: 22-01-2025
+- Covered Java Programming Elements
+	- Java Comments
+	- Java Identifiers
+	- Operator Precedence
+	- Type Conversion
+	- User Input

+- Covered about Best Programming Practices need to follow when writing a code/program.

-- Successfully completed all the Level-1 practice problems from the Assignment 2 and push (here)[https://github.com/Arunodaya9027/Bridgelabz_2115000208/tree/assignment_2/22-01-2025] in Github.
+- Successfully completed all the Level-1 and Level-2 practice problems of the Assignment 2 named 'Programming Elements Practices' and push [here](https://github.com/Arunodaya9027/Bridgelabz_2115000208/tree/assignment_2/22-01-2025) in Github.